Dimple Fetish

 - Nose Fetish21/100Nasophilia · Body Parts & PartialismNasophilia, or nose partialism, is an erotic interest centred on the nose: its shape, bridge, size, or profile, and sometimes on touch, breath, or proximity.
 A benign facial partialism, distressing only if it impairs or harms.21

-- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): a specific erotic appreciation of the streaked skin texture left by rapid skin stretching, often tied to pregnancy, weight, or soft-body aesthetics.16
+- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): an erotic appreciation of the streaked skin texture left when skin stretches faster than its connective tissue can adapt, often tied to pregnancy, weight change, or soft-body aesthetics.16

 - Pubic Hair Fetish17/100Pubephilia · Body Parts & PartialismA focused erotic interest in pubic hair: its presence, density, or texture.
 Treated as a narrow subset of hair fetishism (trichophilia), not an independent clinical entity, and a benign variation among consenting adults.17